nolanacary-elf/open-and-decentralized-citizenship/README.md

 Universal Basic Income (UBI) in a Highly Advanced Technological Civilization (HATC) refers to an amout sufficient to provide a comfortable lifestyle in such a civilization.
 Different amounts for a UBI have been debated by theorist such as $1000/month(US Dollar).
 However, that amount would be equivilent to living in poverty in the developed world; therefore, it would be far below a comfortable lifestyle.
-To clarify a fair UBI, the term Standard Universal Income (SUBI) refers to the amount of an UBI for one person/year.
+To clarify a fair UBI, the term Standard Universal Basic Income (SUBI) refers to the amount of an UBI for one person/year.
 A SUBI = $12000 US Dollars is too low.
 A fair amount for a HTAC would be equivilent to the approximate per person GDP of the United
 States.
 Therefore, for the near future of ten to twenty years, A SUBI = $60000 US Dollar is recommended.